opf/openproject/docs/user-guide/calendar/README.md

 ### Zen mode

-You can display the calendar full screen mode by hiding the navigation bar  and sidebar to work free of distractions.
+You can display the calendar in full screen mode by hiding the navigation bar  and sidebar to work free of distractions.
 Click the **Activate zen mode** button on the top of the calendar.
 Press the escape key (**Esc**) to exist Zen mode.

 ## Subscribing to a calendar